p-m-p/p-m-p.github.io/blog/dont-fouc-up-your-web-components/index.md

 </share-button>
 ```

-Once the component is defined and connected the list of links is replaced with a single
-share button.

-Even after applying some styles to the list with this approach we can see that the share
+Even after applying some styles to the list you can probably see that the share button will
-button takes up less vertical space than the list of links.
-When the button replaces the
+take up less vertical space.
+When the button replaces the links the page beneath the header
-links the page beneath the header shifts upwards and causes a cumulative layout shift.
+will shift upwards and causes a cumulative layout shift.

 <figure>
   <img src="./cls-comparison.png" alt="Diagram that shows how the layout shift between the list of links and share button makes the page content move upwards">